artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/OtherRiscvCores/README.md

       fpgaTop.bit
       ```

-    * Prepare the microSD card.

-      The recommended option for this activity is to use a prebuilt SD card image provided by the instructor.

-      Download the SD card image from the following link:
+    * Download the prebuilt microSD image from the following link:

       [WallySDImageNexysA7](ADD_LINK_HERE)

-      Insert the microSD card into the computer and identify its device name:
+    * Insert the microSD card into the computer and identify its device name:

       ```bash
       lsblk